2018 United States state legislative elections: Tennessee

 Half of the seats of the Tennessee Senate and all of the seats of the Tennessee House of Representatives were up for election in 2018.
 Republicans retained control of both chambers.

 Texas

 Half of the seats of the Texas Senate and all of the seats of the Texas House of Representatives were up for election in 2018.
 Republicans retained control of both chambers.

 Utah

 Half of the seats of the Utah State Senate and all of the seats of the Utah House of Representatives were up for election in 2018.
 Republicans retained control of both chambers.

 Vermont

 All of the seats of the Vermont Senate and the Vermont House of Representatives were up for election in 2018.
 Democrats retained control of both chambers.

 Washington

 Half of the seats of the Washington State Senate and all of the seats of the Washington House of Representatives were up for election in 2018.
+Democrats had previously flipped control of the Senate in a 2017 special election.
 Democrats retained control of both chambers.